 HEOP acceptance depends upon the availability of both space and funds.
 You must check with the HEOP office prior to entry to find out if transfer students are being accepted for the semester you plan to enter Mercy.

 No, unfortunately, there are cases where eligible students were not aware of programs such as HEOP or who did not realize that HEOP is designed for first-time college students.
 If you have already earned college credits, you are not eligible to receive HEOP support services.

 Yes, there is a personal contribution expected of each HEOP student.
 The amount is determined in Mercy's Financial Aid Office by evaluating several factors, including the household's previous year's gross income, the number of students attending college, participation in the college work study program, the students' ability to earn money during the summer or other factors related to the household's financial resources.

-Yes, HEOP funds students up to five years.
+Yes, HEOP funds students up to ten semesters.
 Therefore, if students change their major, re-take courses they performed poorly in, etc. and need an extra semester of year to graduate, HEOP can provide that support.
 Students are eligible for ten semesters of HEOP aid; anything past five years, students will have finance on their own.

 Yes, there are limited tuition waivers for summer courses.

 Academically eligible HEOP students whose financial aid forms have been properly filed and approved generally receive the following:

 - Federal Supplemental Educational Opportunity grant (SEOG), but limited